 Why Is Earning a High School Diploma (or Equivalent) So Important?

 If you didn't complete high school, you're not alone.
-In 2010, over 39 million American adults didn't possess any secondary school credential.* But the good news is that it's never too late to change your own situation.
+In 2018, at least 10 percent of American adults over age 25 didn't possess any secondary school credential.1 But the good news is that it's never too late to change your own situation.

 Having a high school diploma, GED, or other equivalent credential means more than just having greater personal satisfaction or respect from others.
 It also means that many more doors can be opened up for you.

-Americans with a high school diploma (or equivalent) earned about 38 percent more money every week than those without one (based on median earnings).**
+- Americans with a high school diploma (or equivalent) earned about 32 percent more money every week than those without one (based on median earnings).2

-The unemployment rate was 3.5 percent higher for people without a high school credential than for those with one.**
+- The unemployment rate was 1.5 percentage points higher for people without a high school credential than for those with one.2

-For people who went on to complete a post-secondary education, associate's degree holders earned almost 65 percent more than those without a high school diploma, and bachelor's degree holders earned nearly 135 percent more.**
+- For people who went on to complete a post-secondary education, associate's degree holders earned about 56 percent more than those without a high school diploma, and bachelor's degree holders earned nearly 117 percent more.2

 Many international students and immigrants also find it beneficial to pursue an American or Canadian high school diploma, especially if they plan on working or getting a post-secondary education within one of the two countries.